Advice and Aid Pregnancy Problem Center

 They assist about 700 families per month with good, healthy food.
 The normal family size is 4.
 They have about 130 children each afternoon in the after school program, and then several hundred are involved in various activities like basketball leagues, public speaking, art, dance, poetry through programs offered at Kelly Hall.
 They also have

 about 25 seniors each Tuesday from 10 AM till 1:30 PM for exercise, computer class, Bible study, lunch and arts/crafts.

-Women's Care Center (WCC) is a Catholic nonprofit organization that ministers to women facing unplanned pregnancies, by equipping them with the information and services needed to choose life for their unborn babies.
-Located immediately next door to a very active abortion clinic, the WCC directly offers women free, confidential walk-in services including ultrasounds and couseling, to prevent them from following through on plans to abort their baby.
-Over 95% of abortion-minded women who receive WCC services chose life for their babies.
+The Women’s Care Center (WCC) is a Catholic nonprofit organization that ministers to women facing unplanned pregnancies, by equipping them with the information and services needed to choose life for their unborn babies.
+Located immediately next door to a very active abortion clinic, the WCC directly offers women free, confidential walk-in services, including ultrasounds and counseling, to prevent them from following through on plans to abort their children.
+Many abortion-minded women who receive WCC services choose life for their babies.
 WCC clients who choose life receive access to a wide variety of ongoing services including counseling, prenatal education, birth preparation, prenatal vitamins, community referrals, parenting skills classes, adoption education, baby care training, and Catholic-based abstinence education.
 All the programs are incentive-based, so parents earn free cribs, car seats, diapers, and baby items by participating in education.

 Order of Malta Center of Care